Skip to product information

 And lots of laughing.

-It reminded me of the one and only tried to play tag as a boy.
+It reminded me of the one and only time I tried to play tag as a boy.
 That was a really dumb move!
-Now you can’t tag something you can’t see, so I came up with brilliant idea if they just made noise like “lalala” or something I could catch them.
-The first time I tried to run, I ran straight into a Sycamore tree!
+Now you can’t tag something you can’t see, so I came up with a brilliant idea—if they just made noise like “lalala” or something I could catch them.
+The first time I tried to run, I ran straight into a sycamore tree!
 I laugh about this now, but you can only imagine how silly I felt.
 All the other kids were laughing their heads off at that, and I was hurt both physically and emotionally.

 sad, looks downward